carbon-design-system/carbon/packages/elements/docs/sass.md

 ### ✅carbon--type-scale [function]

-Get the value of a specific step in the typescale
+Get the value of a specific step in the type scale

 <details>
 <summary>Source code</summary>